-Many high school students in the United States of America prepare a lot for a slot at Ivy League or other prestigious American universities.
-It is because even though some famous and successful entrepreneurs and company CEOs didn’t necessarily have a college diploma that helped them achieve success, a university degree in the US is almost always a ticket to a stable, well-paying job.
+Many high school students in the U.S. prepare extensively for a slot at the Ivy League or other prestigious American universities.
+Even though some famous and successful entrepreneurs and company CEOs didn’t necessarily have a college diploma that helped them achieve success, a university degree in the U.S. is almost always a ticket to a stable, well-paying job.

-Although many people nowadays take up degrees that would help them land lucrative jobs in the future, courses under Humanities and Liberal Arts still make it to the five most popular degree programs in the US.
+Although many people nowadays pursue degrees that will help them land lucrative jobs in the future, courses in humanities and liberal arts still make it to the well-known degree programs in the USA.
 These programs are best for those who want to pursue a career in research or the academe.

-Education in the US is relatively expensive, so people might think that a degree in Humanities may not be the best path if you want to pay off your student loans sooner than later.
-On the contrary, the discipline provides massive opportunities for graduates competent and adventurous enough to take on various careers, such as journalist, historian, art curator, language coach, and more.
-Let’s take a look at the best schools for humanities in the United States!
+On the contrary, the discipline provides massive opportunities for graduates competent and adventurous enough to take on various careers, such as journalists, historians, art curators, language coaches, and more.
+That’s why let’s take a look at the best humanities schools in the United States!

 1. New York University

-New York University (NYU) was founded in 1831 and has since become the largest private university in the US.
+New York University was founded in 1831 and has since become the largest private university in the US.
 In addition to the New York campus, prospective students may also earn an NYU degree at the network’s Abu Dhabi and Shanghai campuses.
-Currently, New York University is an excellent school for humanities in the USA that hosts almost 54,000 students—a quarter of which are international students.

 NYU also has two Master of Science programs under Humanities held online: MS in Professional Writing and MS in Translation & Interpreting.
 University surveys show that graduates of these programs have a 100% employability rate less than a year after graduation.